MichaelCurrin/os-genesis/docs/other/setup-steps.md

 ### Install packages

 Follow instructions in [README.md](https:/github.com/michaelcurrin/os-genesis#readme) to run the `install.sh` script.

-Be sure to keep that up to date as new packages are installed.
+Be sure to keep that up to date as new packages are installed i.e. Run `git pull` and rerun the script.

-See also on Linux Lite - Software installer GUI (a few packages) or package manager (many packages) or `apt`
+See also on _Linux Lite - Software installer_ GUI (a few packages) or package manager (many packages) or `apt`.

 These are from the Software installer GUI and some are covered in the `install.sh` script.